jhm2112/cse15l-lab-reports/report3/lab-report-3-week-6.md

 **Log-in process using the new alias:**

 ![Image](../lab3Images/loginDemo.png) <br />
->Now that we have an alias, logging into ieng6 takes considerably less time than before
+>Now that we have an alias, logging into ieng6 takes considerably less time than before.

 **Demo of the scp command using the new alias:**